Image

 • Offer both breasts at each feeding.

-• Massage and compression can help baby empty breasts completely during feeding.
+• Massage and compression can help baby empty breasts completely during or after pumping.

 • When baby is finished, you can use hand expression, or “hands-on pumping” (using hand expression while pumping) to maximize the amount of milk you express and make sure your breasts are empty.